MockbaTheBorg/ooChat/README.md

 - `/model <name>` model-name completion
 - `%skill` name completion
 - `PageUp` and `PageDown` to page through conversation slices in the terminal redraw view
+- persistent status line at the bottom showing the current selected model (left) and the context size in tokens and bytes (right)

 ## Configuration